-The tick recording scheme (TRS), set up by Public Health England (PHE) in 2005 is the only scheme that records tick distributions on a national scale.
+The tick surveillance scheme (previously tick recording scheme or TRS), set up by Public Health England (PHE) in 2005 is the only scheme that records tick distributions on a national scale.

 Tick samples sent to us are identified and provide us with valuable information on the distribution and abundance of the various species present across the UK, their seasonal activity and their host associations.